ubc-library-rc/dri-needs-assessment/index.md

   <a href="it.html">IT</a>
 </div>

 ## Definitions

 **Training** Single workshops, workshop series, online modules/videos, and formal courses

 **Support** Web resources, consultations, advising, troubleshooting, and recommendations

-## Key Findings
+## Key Findings & Recommendations

-A significant portion of the respondents who self identified as needing or wanting additional support or training were unaware of many of the training and support opportunities available to them and their research teams at UBC.
-Additionally, for those who sought additional support and training from within UBC, many turned to a mix of units and departments, including the Library, ARC, ORS, CIO, and UBC IT.
-Participants in focus groups noted that finding the right service is challenging, and a centralized portal would be beneficial.
+_Finding 1_: A significant portion of respondents reported wanted training and support, but didn't know they were available;
+_Recommendation 1_: **Coordinate and strategize communications** across portfolios and departments to ensure that researchers are able to easily find and access services;

 <img class="figure-main" alt="Need for support/training" src="graphs/overall_support-training.png">